Persistent sheaf Laplacians: Introduction

+The aim of this paper is to introduce { persistent sheaf Laplacians} (PSL) as an extension of persistent Laplacians to the setting of cellular sheaves.
+This work is also motivated by the need to elegantly fuse geometric and non-geometric information as in the persistent cohomology \cite{cang2020persistent}.
+In this approach, the geometrical shape can be successfully captured by persistent homology and particularly, by persistent Laplacians, while local non-geometric properties, such as the atomic biophysical properties of a molecule and the degree of a vertex in a network, requires additional treatment.
+It is beneficial to have mathematical tools that can distinguish between data that have very similar geometrical shapes but carrying different non-geometrical information.
+From a mathematical perspective, the extension of persistent Laplacian is natural, since the key theorem in the theory of persistent Laplacians is indeed true for more general (co)chain complexes.
 The rest of this paper is organized as follows.
-In Section \ref{preliminaries}, we introduce the basics of cellular sheaf theory and discuss how to define a sheaf on a labeled simplicial complex (i.e., a simplicial complex with nonzero quantity associated to each vertex).
-In Section \ref{persistent sheaf laplacian}, we describe the theory of persistent sheaf Laplacians and propose a workflow for analyzing a labeled point cloud.
-In Section \ref{experiments} we demonstrate the spectra of PSLs for several examples.
+In Section \ref{preliminaries}, we introduce the basics of cellular sheaf theory and discuss how to define a sheaf on a labeled simplicial complex (i.e., a simplicial complex with a quantity associated to each vertex).
+In Section \ref{persistent sheaf laplacian}, we define the $q$-th persistent sheaf Laplacian for a pair of complexes $X,Y$.
+In Section \ref{experiments} we demonstrate the spectra of persistent sheaf Laplacians for several examples of applications.